robbdouglas/jeopardy-game/README.md

 - responsive design
 - game ending not in alert but in body
 - remove pointer cursor for disabled buttons
-- message with player info on top of board
 - already played must be always as big as the other cards

 ## Done